The Latest Performance – 2019 at Maryhill

 Several of us were able to see Stephen Seifert perform on the mountain dulcimer with full symphonic orchestra live in Hood River.
 September brought us the The Tumbleweed Music Festival.

 In October, we finally made the move from Denice’s home to the Milwaukie Center swapping the coziness and treats Denice always had on hand for more room and snacks of daily home-made soup and sandwiches, specials and pastry available at Pete’s Café at the Center.

 Since we made the switch to the Milwaukie Center, we’ve seen even more change.
 We remain very fortunate to have Sally continuing to look over our shoulders.
 Patricia Delich & Wayne Jiang, the creators/filmmakers of “Hearts of the Dulcimer”, a documentary telling the story of the mountain dulcimer, and dulcimer players themselves move to Portland Oregon bringing talent and technique to their own local group, and ours.

 We share what we learn, from different teachers, the workshops we attend, festivals and from meetings with other groups.
 We grow slowly in numbers.
 And now, we can pretty much agree, we finally “rock” the BLOG!

-June 2017 makes it three years now that we’ve been strumming and picking together!
+June 2019 makes it five years now that we’ve been strumming and picking together!
 We’ve attended workshops, festivals and have even performed several times as as group.
 But please know this, we remain individuals who continue to play at differing levels of accomplishment, style and speed of learning.
 If you are a new player or old timer, all are welcome!